Kishore-Rajmohan/Consumer-Behavior-Prediction-Personalization-in-Retail/README.md

 ## 💼 The Business Problem

 Imagine you run an online clothing store.
-You've got thousands of customers but you're treating them all the same — same promotions, same emails, same everything.
+You've got thousands of customers but you're treating them all the same promotions, same emails, same everything.
 Some of them haven't bought anything in months.
 Some of them spend hundreds every week.
 You're wasting money on people who don't care and not rewarding the ones who do.